 Located next to the North Carolina Music Hall of Fame is the Curb Motorsports Museum which is also free.

 Mike Curb, the museum’s owner, also owns the leading country music record label in the country.
 I thought that was pretty cool too!

 Current artists under the Curb label include Wynonna Judd, Tim McGraw, Hank Williams, Jr., and Lyle Lovett.

 So there you have it, two great places to visit in one stop!

 - 600 Dale Earnhardt Blvd.
 Kannapolis, NC 28081

 I really enjoyed strolling the quaint streets of Historic Downtown Concord.

-There are many greats places to eat, like Downtown Donuts, 2 Gals Kitchen, Not Just Franks, and Butterfly Bakeshop.
+There are many great places to eat, like Downtown Donuts, 2 Gals Kitchen, Not Just Franks, and Butterfly Bakeshop.

-For shopping, there’s The Bead Lady, Chocolatier Barrucand, The Enchanted Kitchen, and Concord’s Best Dressed Kids, among other fun stores.
+There’s The Bead Lady, Chocolatier Barrucand, The Enchanted Kitchen, and Concord’s Best Dressed Kids, among other fun stores for shopping.